Winter Fun in Detroit Lakes

 Check the weekly grooming updates for cross country skiing and snowmobiling.

 If you love to snowmobile, then more than 250 miles of groomed snowmobile trails should pique your interest!
 The trails are perfect for cruising over rolling hills or through beautiful scenic forests.

 The Winter Wonderland Trails are the linked to neighboring trails in each direction.
 About 30 miles north of the trail, you’ll discover a variety of trails winding through the White Earth State Forest.
 From there you can circle east around Itasca State Park.
 Choose to head south from Detroit Lakes and you’ll launch into the Otter Country Trails to Maplewood State Park.
 Trails to the west connect to the Midnite Riders and to the Wolf Pack and Forest Riders trails to the east.

 See the VisitDetroitLakes.com calendar for winter events such as snowmobile races, vintage snowmobile runs and swap meets in the area.
 Grab a free map at the Chamber office or throughout the region.
 Or, download the city map and Becker County map.

-Peoples Park offers one ice rink and one ice skating rink during the winter months.
+Peoples Park in Detroit Lakes offers one ice rink and one ice skating rink during the winter months.
 The warming house is open scheduled hours in January and February with a limited number of skate sizes on loan for free.
 For more action on the ice, Kent Freeman Sports Arena, across from People’s Park on Rossman Avenue, hosts hockey tournament action.
 During regular winter seasons, curling enthusiasts compete in bonspiels at the Curling Club on the northern edge of the city off Highway 59.